thehijacker/home-assistant-jukebox/README.md

+# Fork details

+This is a fork of original project made/edited/updated by [lukx](https://github.com/lukx/home-assistant-jukebox).
+I added couple of new functions like:

+* Displaying station logo image
+* Adding option to display custom sensor text (song author and title)
+* Fix (workaround) for long playback start for specific radio stations
+* Fix for icons not showing up after HA update to version 2021.11.X

 # Jukebox Card for Home-Assistant

 This is a media player UI for Home-Assistant leveraging the potential of the excellent new